PhillipJacobsen/Ark_IOT_BasicDemo1/README.md

-# Ark_Vend
+# Ark_IOT_BasicDemo1

-Proof of Concept Project -work in progress.
+Example Project -work in progress.

-This projects illustrates a vending machine that accepts Ark Cryptocurrency for payment.(Not complete)
+This example illustrates a demo of basic operation of the ARK client interface.
+This was created as way for me to learn the Ark API

 Program Features:
 This program has been tested with ESP32 Adafruit Huzzah however it should also work with ESP8266 modules with minor changes to hardware connections and wifi libraries.